CardinalCoder64/basic-slopes-using-linear-math-and-geometry/README.md

 These projects are to help people who want to base their project off the code or just want a hands-on example of how the code works.

+**This code will NOT work for 2D platformers.
+Future updates may change this.**

 Instructions:
 - Download .zip file
 - There are two project types: "No Lines", and "With Lines".
 These refer to the lines of the slope(s) when the player collides with them.